Ronald Pellar: Early life

 Pellar gave different accounts of his age and personal history.
 In a 2006 interview, Pellar said he was born in 1920; this birthdate is consistent with the age of 49 that was reported in 1969, when he married Lana Turner.
 In 1985 he was reported to be 57 years old, indicating a birth date in 1927 or 1928.
 In 2003 he was reported to be 73 years old and in 2004 he was reported to be 74 years old, indicating a birth date in 1929 or 1930.

 In a 2006 interview he said that he spent his early childhood in Kuala Lumpur, where his parents and a sister were killed in an attack by Malaysian insurgents, leaving the 5-year-old Ronald Pellar and his 10-year-old brother, who were sent to live in an orphanage in Chicago.
 Pellar says that he and his brother "walked away" from the orphanage when he was 11, becoming street children.
 He claims that he ran a successful street business as a teenager, repackaging cheap watches to appear to be expensive brands and selling them to people who thought they were getting bargain prices because the products were stolen goods.
 According to Pellar, by the time he was 18 he had amassed enough money to move from the streets to a suite in the Palmer House Hotel, together with other street kids who worked for him.
 In her autobiography, Lana Turner said that he had told her that he had grown up in Singapore and held a doctorate in psychology from a university there, but reporters who investigated this story had found it to be untrue.
+His youngest daughter confirms he liked to tell stories to entertain but was born in Illinois and raised by his mother as his father died when he was young.
+His family owned The Pellar Pie Company in Chicago and The Revere Camera company.